 Add in the onion powder and garlic powder.
 Continue sautéing for a few more minutes or until the vegetables are softened and the flavors have mixed.
 Set aside.

 FOR THE POTATO LAYER:

 Now start working on the mashed potatoes.
 Did you think you would be using mashed potatoes in a Salsa Verde Mexican Casserole?
 We use the mashed potatoes along with a “secret ingredient” to give a cheesy flavor to this vegan dish – without having to use the fake oily vegan cheese!
-You can use real potatoes if you prefer.
-But we don’t always have time for that and because this recipe is categorized as Quick and Easy, we used the dehydrated potato flakes.
+You can use whole potatoes and mash them if you prefer.
+But I don’t always have time for that and because this recipe is categorized as Quick and Easy, we used the dehydrated potato flakes.

-Mix your mashed potatoes using the directions for four servings.
-For reference, four servings is 1 1/3 cup potato flakes.
-Follow the cooking directions on the package BUT do use vegetable broth instead of water and a unsweetened plant milk instead of dairy milk.
+Mix your mashed potatoes using the package directions for four servings.
+For reference, four servings is 1 1/3 cup potato flakes on my package.
+Follow the cooking directions on the package BUT do use vegetable broth instead of water and unsweetened plant milk rather than dairy milk.
 I did not add in the salt because the recipe is plenty salty as is – but do adjust for your taste preference.
-You can choose to add the vegan butter or not.
+You can choose to add vegan butter or not.
 I have not found any vegan butter that is oil-free.
 If you feel you need it for taste, just be aware that you are adding in oil.
 I use Earth Balance Buttery Spread – but use what you typically use.